 Almost two millennia had to pass before Pan was given back his primordial role as a pagan deity.

 Alongside mythology, a certainly more medical and well-founded idea was born.
 It would seem precisely the etymology of the word Pan to suggest the word panic.
 Why does Pan appear in our head?
 There is no single precise cause to understand from what the panic attack arises, but it is certain that there is basic non-listening.
-In the presence of alexithymia (the inability to feel and express emotions), there will be a great accumulation of fears, impulses, and questions; this will inevitably cause, subsequently, an uncontrollable and sudden explosion.
+In the presence of alexithymia (the inability to feel and express emotions), a great accumulation of fears, impulses, and questions will inevitably cause an uncontrollable and sudden explosion.

 Sometimes, we look at these symptoms and reactions with suspicion, taking lightly the fact that Pan is nothing more than a message not received previously, that if it had been listened to carefully, it would have been resolved in the bud.